MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

 ```

 ### application-descriptor.json
-Located in the **&lt;cordova-project-root-directory&gt;/mobilefirst/[platform]** folder, this file contains application configuration settings such as its <code>bundleId</code> and <code>version</code> and is user-editable.
+Located in the **&lt;cordova-project-root-directory&gt;/mobilefirst/[platform]** folder, this file contains application configuration settings such as its `bundleId` and `version` and is user-editable.

 The file can be edited either locally or via the MobileFirst Operations Console.
-If edited locally, the MobileFirst Server can be updated by running the CLI command: <code>mfpdev app push</code>.
+If edited locally, the MobileFirst Server can be updated by running the CLI command: `mfpdev app push`.
-The file can also be updated by pulling from the server its latest revision by running the CLI command: <code>mfpdev app pull</code>.
+The file can also be updated by pulling from the server its latest revision by running the CLI command: `mfpdev app pull`.

 ```javascript
 {